List of One Piece characters: Guinea pig children

-Caesar Clown randomly captured children to serve as his guinea pigs in his experiments.
-Most of them were made into artificial giants through Caesar Clown's experiments with gigantification and kept in the Biscuit Room.
-Following Caesar Clown's defeat at the hands of the Straw Hat Pirates, Smoker and Tashigi took the kids into their custody and arranged for them to be treated by Dr. Vegapunk at Marine Headquarters G-14 Branch which is somewhere near Egghead.
+Caesar Clown captured children to serve as his guinea pigs in his experiments.
+Most of them were made into artificial giants through Caesar's experiments with gigantification and kept in the Biscuit Room.
+Following Caesar's defeat at the hands of the Straw Hat Crew, Smoker and Tashigi took the children into their custody and arranged for them to be treated by Dr. Vegapunk near Egghead.
+Among they are: